Ulcer Index

 The Ulcer Index was originally developed by the author

-investment community.
 The Index was first described in The Investor's

 Guide to Fidelity Funds: Winning Strategies for Mutual Fund Investors,

-by Peter Martin & Byron McCann.
+by myself and Byron McCann.
 Originally

 Note: There have been instances of the term "Ulcer Index" being